 This calculator is one of the best I’ve seen that illustrates this point.

 Let’s assume I have three credit cards to pay off.
 Remember the rates stated are hypothetical for the purpose of illustration the first is a Slate from Chase Card with a $13,000 balance and an interest rate of 14.99%.
-The second card is a Miles by Discover Card with a $9,000 balance and an interest rate of 13%.
+The second card is an airline travel card with a $9,000 balance and an interest rate of 13%.
 The final card is a United MileagePlus Explorer Card with a balance of $7,000 and and APR of 7%.

 Remember, this is a hypothetical example and not my personal debt situation.
 Here’s how to use my improved snowball, Flexo’s Debt Avalanche.

 Like Dave Ramsey says, the first step is to establish an emergency fund.
 That’s important, but not directly related to paying off the debt, so let’s use that as our initial starting point and call it Step 0:

 Debt Avalanche Step 0.
 Establish an emergency fund.
 For someone who is working on paying off debt, the optimal emergency fund should be all cash, deposited in a savings account.
 Savvy financial all-stars have other options available to them (like a Roth IRA or — as a matter of fact — credit) but for someone on the road to recovery, cash is the best option.
 Consider leaving a portion of your cash in a local bank or credit union for fast access but the bulk of the deposit should be in a high-yield savings account such as Ally Bank or ING Direct.

 It’s good to build up several months’ worth of expenses in this fund, but once you get a foundation of $1,000 or so, don’t hesitate starting the Avalanche.